SaeedYasen/SaeedYasen/README.md

 # Saeed Yasen

-**Information Systems Graduate | Junior Full Stack Developer**
+**Full Stack Developer | Expert in React Native & Mobile App Development | Passionate About Building Scalable Solutions**

 Welcome to my GitHub profile!
 I am an Information Systems graduate passionate about software development, and continuous learning.
 Below is a brief overview of my background, skills, and projects I've worked on.

 ## About Me

-I hold a B.Sc. in Information Systems from Yezreel Valley College.
-My journey has equipped me with strong analytical and programming skills, which I have applied in various projects and internships.
+I'm a passionate Mobile App Developer, specializing in React Native.
+I hold a Bachelor’s degree in Information Systems and have practical experience building and improving mobile applications for both iOS and Android.
+My work has helped enhance app performance and user engagement, and I'm always looking to create solutions that make a real impact.

+In addition to mobile development, I have a strong foundation in QA automation, using tools like Selenium, Appium, and Playwright to ensure that the applications I work on meet the highest standards.
+I love problem-solving, learning new technologies, and collaborating with teams to deliver great products.

+I'm excited about new opportunities to grow and contribute my skills in a creative

 ## Skills